 Security wise it is recommended that you have both a ‘Yale’ type lock plus a ‘Mortice’ lock fitted on a wooden door, which we will go into further detail further on.

-Aluminum is often used to make doors as it is strong and durable.
-Like uPVC it is surprisingly light but due to its strength aluminum is able to hold more glass which can make it look more aesthetically pleasing.
-Aluminum doors are often a popular choice for commercial properties as it is provides great security when combined with reinforced glass and multi-point locking systems.
+Aluminium is often used to make doors as it is strong and durable.
+Like uPVC it is surprisingly light but due to its strength aluminium is able to hold more glass which can make it look more aesthetically pleasing.
+Aluminium doors are often a popular choice for commercial properties as it is provides great security when combined with reinforced glass and multi-point locking systems.

 Home Door Lock Types